-- Put beans to cook on medium fire with 3 cups water, pimento seed and garlic.
+- Put beans to cook on medium fire with 3 cups water, pimento seed, and garlic.

 - When water is bubbling, add 2 cups water.
 In a separate pot, put on 4 cups of water to boil.

 - When the second pot boils, add the pig's tail.
-Turn flames off and cover until ready to use.
+Turn the flames off and cover until ready to use.

-- When the peas are tender, add the pig's tail and 2 to 3 cups water.
+- When the peas are tender, add the pig's tail and 2 to 3 cups of water.
 Cover and let cook.

-- When the pig's tail is tender, add the coconut milk and 1 cup water.
+- When the pig's tail is tender, add the coconut milk and 1 cup of water.
 Cover and let simmer.

-- In the meantime, make the dough with the plain flour by adding 1 tablespoon of water at a time until the dough forms.
+- In the meantime, make the dough with plain flour by adding 1 tablespoon of water at a time until the dough forms.
 Do not add salt.

 - Pinch off a dime-sized piece of the dough and roll it between your palms to form a snake, then add it to the stew peas.
 Keep making and adding the snake-like dumplings until the dough is used up.

-- Add thyme, pepper, scallion and black pepper.
+- Add thyme, pepper, scallion, and black pepper.
 Stir and cover.
 Let simmer until the liquid has started to evaporate.